XenyxNZ/Arma-3-Performance-Guide/Guide.md

 	<sup>To revert back to the default memory allocator uncheck the "Memory allocator (64-bit)" checkbox, or follow these same steps, instead selecting "Intel TBB 4 allocator".</sup>

 ## mimalloc
-mimalloc is a high performance memory allocator managed & maintained by Microsoft.
+mimalloc is a high performance memory allocator managed and maintained by Microsoft.
 John Gold King has created a fork of it which is designed to be compatible with Arma 3.

 ### Downloading mimalloc